-The management of Maiden Lane II LLC (ML II LLC) is responsible for the preparation and fair presentation of the Statements of Financial Condition as of December 31, 2012 and 2011, the Condensed Schedule of Investments as of December 31, 2011, and the Statements of Operations and the Statements of Cash Flows for the years ended December 31, 2012 and 2011 (the financial statements).
+The management of Maiden Lane II LLC (ML II LLC) is responsible for the preparation and fair presentation of the Statements of Financial Condition as of December 31, 2013 and 2012, and the Statements of Operations and Statements of Cash Flows for the years then ended (the financial statements).
 The financial statements have been prepared in conformity with generally accepted accounting principles in the United States of America (GAAP), and, as such, include some amounts that are based on management judgments and estimates.
 To our knowledge, the financial statements are, in all material respects, fairly presented in conformity with GAAP and include all disclosures necessary for such fair presentation.

 The management of ML II LLC is responsible for establishing and maintaining effective internal control over financial reporting as it relates to the financial statements.
 ML II LLC's internal control over financial reporting is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with GAAP.
-ML II LLC's internal control over financial reporting includes those policies and procedures that (i) pertain to the maintenance of records that in reasonable detail accurately and fairly reflect the transactions and dispositions of ML II LLC's assets; (ii) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with GAAP, and that ML II LLC's receipts and expenditures are being made only in accordance with authorizations of its management; and (iii) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use, or disposition of ML II LLC's assets that could have a material effect on its financial statements.
+ML II LLC's internal control over financial reporting includes those policies and procedures that (i) pertain to the maintenance of records that in reasonable detail accurately and fairly reflect the transactions and dispositions of ML II LLC's assets; (ii) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with GAAP, and that ML II LLC's receipts and expenditures are being made only in accordance with authorizations of its management; and (iii) provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of ML II LLC's assets that could have a material effect on its financial statements.